Overseas and the Nordic countries

 ISEP = speciel programme in the US

 You may search for exchange agreements in our database.
 Please remember to search by your own study board, that way you will be searching for relevant agreements.

 It is important to keep in mind that the form of study and educational structure at Aalborg University is quite unique.
 As a result, you cannot expect to find the same form of study and educational structure at the foreign educational institution.

 When choosing a university and study courses abroad it may be relevant to read through the evaluation reports of former students who have studied abroad.
 Please note that the evaluation reports are divided in two: Reports from before 2016 and reports from 2016 and forward.

 When you want to apply for a semester abroad you must submit your application to International Office's online application system.
 When you apply for a study place at a partner university you automatically apply for a grant as well - provided that you apply within the deadline.

 The application deadline for a grant is 1 March for stay in the autumn semester and 1 November for stays in the spring semester.
 It is still possible to apply for a study place after this deadline - provided that the deadline at the partner university has not expired.
 You will not be able to apply for a grant though.

 Most of our exchange agreements have two available places per academic year.
 They are allocated on a first come first served basis.
-The new available places are released every year by 1 September - for instance were the places for the academic year 2019/20 released in September 2017.
+The new available places are released every year by 15 September - for instance were the places for the academic year 2019/20 released in September 2017.
 The available places for the academic year 2020/21 are released on 15 September 2019.